“The Words ‘Best Friend’ Become Redefined”

 Max silently tapped her heart.

-He trailed off as, with one pull, she loosened the ribbons that secured her gown at the base of her neck, letting the top of the garment fall.
+He trailed off as, with one pull, she loosed the ribbons that secured her gown at the base of her neck, letting the top of the garment fall.

 In spite of himself, Jules stared.

 But not at her pink-tipped breasts.